warpnet/smart-led-event/README.md

 <img src="media/transistor.png" alt="LED PIN to NodeMCU Circuit using a Transistor" width="500"/>

-1. Place the **resistor** with the rounded side to the back, as shown in the picture.
+1. Place the **transistor** with the rounded side to the back, as shown in the picture.
-1. Use the left PIN of the **transistor** to connect it to the ground.
+1. Connect the left PIN of the **transistor** to the ground.
 You need to place the wire behind the **transistor** and connect it to the (-) on the powerfeed of the breadboard.
-1. Use the middle PIN of the **transistor** to connect the resistor.
+1. Connect the middle PIN of the **transistor** to the resistor.
 You will need to place the resistor across the gap.
-1. You can use the right side of the **transistor** to connect it to a colour PIN of the LED strip.
+1. Connect the right side of the **transistor** to a colour PIN of the LED strip.
 Make sure you place the cable behind the resistor and connect it to the LED strip.
 1. In order to control the colour, connect a cable to a datapin (you can use **D1**, **D5**, **D6**, **D7** and **D8**) of the **NodeMCU** to the **resistor**.
 Make sure this cable is in front of the **resistor**.

 Repeat those steps for each R,G,B,W,Y channel.
-You can take a peak at [this picture](media/transistor_breadboard.jpg) to get a clearer view.
+You can take a peek at [this picture](media/transistor_breadboard.jpg) to get a clearer view.

 > **TIP:** Remove the plastic of one side of a male-male wire.
 To prevent signal interfering use the heat shrink tubing around the metal of the wire.
 You will then have a sleek cable that you can plugin into the LED strips.